Pastoral Care Ministry

 Care of the Altars for Mass and Lay Services

 Cleanliness of the altars, proper storage, care and upkeep of altar cloths, candles, song books and advent wreaths for use during Mass and Lay Services is important.
 Each facility has been outfitted with beautiful electric candles, and colored altar cloths for the various church seasons.
 Teams receive notification from the coordinator when the facility is on outbreak, which is regulated by the Qu’appelle Health Region.

 Prayer Shawl Ministry

-Volunteers prayerfully knit and distribute about 35 prayer shawls yearly; each shawl has a tag that reads, “Made with Love by Christ the King Parish”.
+Prayer Shawl knitters prayerfully knit prayer shawls yearly; each shawl has a tag that reads, “Made with Love by Christ the King Parish”.
 Prayer shawls are blessed at the Compassionate Healer’s Mass and made available to all parishioners to distribute to loved ones; anyone who could benefit from the warmth, blessings and caring prayer that these shawls represent.
 Lay Pastoral Visitors make them available to new residents who come into the private care homes where they serve.

 If you know of someone who would benefit from the comfort of a prayer shawl whether it's a family member, friend, co-worker or neighbor, they are available at any time.

 Christ the King Parish provides rides to Sunday Mass to help those who don't drive and who have no other way to get to Mass.
 The cost per rider is $10/Sunday.
 The taxi will take riders to Holy Mass and then back home afterwards.

 Hand Crafted Prayer Card and Rosaries for Bedside Visits